Nereus, Achilleus, and Pancras: Choosing Our Path

 I saw the souls of all who had been beheaded for having witnessed for Jesus and for having preached God’s word, and those who refused to worship the beast or his statue and would not have the brand-mark on their foreheads or hands.

-He is the patron saint of ‘children, jobs, and health’, along with the innumerable places – not all of religious purpose – named after him.
+He is the patron saint of ‘children, jobs, and health’, along with the innumerable places – not all of religious purpose – which share his name.
 We hope he intercedes for all those going beyond the point of hilarity in Saint Pancras pubs across England.

 What the glorious martyrs signify, shrouded in their legends, is that from the very beginning of the Church’s life Christians have faced persecution for the truth, as Christ said they would.
 There is nothing the world, the flesh or the devil – or any of his minions – can do to us that should cause us to lose hope.
 Veritas liberabit vos: The Son of God not only preached the truth, but claimed to be the Truth Himself, the Way to peace, freedom and eternal life in heaven.
 But, like those embarking at Saint Pancras station, we all have to make that choice which way we want to go, deep in our hearts, mind and conscience – where we are all ‘alone with God’: